High-order accurate multi-sub-step implicit integration algorithms with dissipation control for second-order hyperbolic problems: High-order accurate schemes

 \subsection{Five-sub-step fifth-order scheme: SUCI5}

-Analogously to the previous SUCI3 and SUCI4 schemes, the composite five-sub-step method is developed by using the theoretical results in Section \ref{sec:development} to achieve fifth-order accuracy, dissipation control, and unconditional stability.
-The developed composite five-sub-step algorithm employs the same numerical schemes in the first three sub-steps as SUCI4, which are Eqs.~(\ref{eq:3substep}a-f) and (\ref{eq:4substep}a-c).
-In the fourth and fifth sub-steps, numerical schemes are explicitly given as
+Analogously to the previous SUCI3 and SUCI4 schemes, the five-sub-step member is developed by using the theoretical results in Section \ref{sec:development} to achieve fifth-order accuracy, dissipation control, and unconditional stability.
+The developed five-sub-step scheme are explicitly given in the Butcher tableau as